Torinkm/elevators-go-brrr/Update Log.md

 # ------------------------{Updates}------------------------
 # Aki
+Seperated Icons contents into 2 seperawte folders for the 2 different icons
+# Aki
 Moved Second Logo to Icons folder as well as adding a badge for the second icon
 # Sevryn
 Added second Logo to repository